Deitox/kestrel_engine/docs/animation_workflows.md

     - Loader errors such as `Clip keyframe time cannot be negative` or `Clip keyframe contains non-finite rotation value` point directly at the offending keyframe index.
     - If a clip fails to appear in the inspector list, confirm the asset was retained (`AssetManager::retain_clip`) and that the scene/prefab dependency points at the JSON path.
     - Scene and prefab exports automatically record transform clip dependencies; when moving clip JSON files, update the retained path so round-trip loads can resolve them without manual fixes.
-    - Performance budget for this milestone is <= 0.40 ms CPU for 2 000 active clips; once the transform track benchmark lands, trigger it from the `animation_bench` suite to track regressions.
+    - Performance budget for this milestone is <= 0.40 ms CPU for 2 000 active clips; trigger `cargo test --release animation_targets_measure -- --ignored --nocapture` when you need a fresh measurement.

 ## Skeletal Animation Pipeline
 - **Authoring prerequisites**